abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

 - In this we use, Depth First Search function to traverse and clone each node.
-- We also maintain the dictionary of cloned nodes `oldToNew`, so that if we come across already cloned node we dont clone them again.
+- We also maintain the dictionary of cloned nodes `oldToNew`, so that if we come across already cloned node we don't clone them again.

 ```python
 def cloneGraph(self, node: "Node") -> "Node":